bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/wait-program-intermediate-event.rst

 Java Class
    Fully qualified name of the Java class that implements the :public-api:`IProcessIntermediateEventBean </ch/ivyteam/ivy/process/intermediateevent/IProcessIntermediateEventBean.html>` interface.
-Use the :ref:`new-bean-class-wizard` |image3| to create a new Java source file with an example implementation of the bean class.
+Use the :ref:`new-bean-class-wizard` |add-button| to create a new Java source file with an example implementation of the bean class.

 Event ID